ZADIK PRECISION

 Securing the thumb rest

 Now, reassemble and check for proper slide function.
-If everything is OK, its now time to holster up and retrain your grip.
+If everything is OK, it's now time to holster up and retrain your grip.
 Practice Practice Practice...

 Check screws inside dust cover.

-Once drilled, tapped and test mounted using our proprietary screws, check one more time to insure the screws are flush with the inside of the dust cover.
+Once drilled, tapped and test mounted using our proprietary screws, check one more time to ensure the screws are flush with the inside of the dust cover.
 Trim flush with dust cover if required.

 The INTERNATIONAL 3 hole pattern is shown on the left, the holes are 10MM / .397 on center, your gunsmith will drill and tap your firearm as required for perfect placement.
 We supply three (3) proprietary screws which are metric size 4MM x 07.
 Our proprietary screws should not require trimming.
-However you must check to insure they do not protrude into the dust cover well, slight trimming may be required to insure they are flush with the inside of the dust cover.
+However you must check to ensure they do not protrude into the dust cover well, slight trimming may be required to insure they are flush with the inside of the dust cover.

 Hole Pattern Specifications